charlierichley/BPhO-Computational-Challenge-2026/README.md

 - Created a computer model of electron diffraction rings, plotted the ring radii against accelerating voltage and confirmed the atomic spacing d

 ### Task 7 - Particle in a Box
-- Plotted energy against quantum number n and probabilities densities against displacement for the particle in a box model
+- Plotted energy against quantum number n and probability densities against displacement for the particle in a box model
 - Extension: completed the Quantum Mechanics problem sheet and wrote up my solutions using LaTeX, which involved proving a solution to the Schrödinger equation, and showing that the particle satisfies the uncertainty principle

 ### Task 8 - Quantum Cryptography